 For information regarding birth certificates, please contact the County of San Benito Recorder's Office: 440 Fifth Street #206, Hollister, CA 95023.
 For more information, click on the link listed below.

 Co-Parenting Class - Family Law cases with children

 This class must be completed ONLY at the website listed below.
 It is the only on-line course approved by San Benito Court.
 If you take a different class on-line it will not count towards the completion of your co-parenting requirement.
 This class takes approximately 4 hours to complete.
 It can be taken in English or Spanish.
 There is no cost for this class.
 To register for this class, sign up at the Families Change website.
 Once you have completed this class, YOU need to print out your certificate of completion and file it at the Clerks’ Office at the Hollister Courthouse, 450 Fourth Street in Hollister.

 Letters sent to the judge are ex-parte communication.
 They are considered improper contact, without notice to the other side, and will not be forwarded to the judge for review.
 The judge may or may not consider the letter at the next court hearing.
 If you want to submit information to the judge to consider, then it will need to be in the proper format, with service to the other side and filed with the Court.

-An ex-parte hearing is an urgent request for court orders, usually when a child is in physical or mental danger, or there is a threat of abduction.
+An ex-parte hearing is an urgent request for court orders, usually when a party has personal knowledge of irreparable harm, immediate danger, or other statutory basis for granting relief ex parte.
 It is a request by one party with short notice to the opposing side.
-See Local Rule 9.5.
-Ex-parte hearings are generally scheduled at 1:00 PM, Monday through Friday.
+See Local Rules 9.1-9.5.
+Ex-parte hearings are generally scheduled at 11:00AM, Monday through Friday in Department 3.

 - 1. When and how do I give notice to the other party?